Tulips along with daffodils, crocuses and hyacinths are one of the most popular spring bulbs planted in our gardens here in the UK.

 Tulips will flourish if planted in fertile well-drained soil in full sun, and sheltered from strong winds.
 Loose, crumbly soil beneath a tulip bulb will promote good growth and drainage, so it’s a good idea to prepare the soil a few inches deeper than the required planting depth.

-Before planting check that your bulbs are nice and plumb, it doesn’t matter if the paper skin has come off, but if any bulbs are soft, wrinkly or mouldy it is better to compost or dispose of them.
+Before planting check that your bulbs are nice and plump, it doesn’t matter if the paper skin has come off, but if any bulbs are soft, wrinkly or mouldy it is better to compost or dispose of them.